-- Daisies make the Girl Scout sign with their right hands and shake hands with their partner using their left - Daisies introduce themselves to their partner and tell her something about herself - Give them more directions such as: Touch your partner elbow-to-elbow, saying Elbow-to-elbow!
-Now try Knee-to-knee! - When you say Daisy-to-Daisy! the girls scurry and find a brand-new partner.
+- Daisies make the Girl Scout sign with their right hands and shake hands using their left - Daisies introduce themselves to their partner and tell her something about herself - Give them more directions such as: Touch your partner elbow-to-elbow, saying Elbow-to-elbow!
+Now try knee-to-knee! - When you say Daisy to Daisy, the girls scurry and find a brand-new partner.
 Repeat until all of your girls have met each other!

-- Ensure your caregivers have all of the information they need, collect health and permission forms - Close with a Friendship Circle, singing "Make New Friends" and passing a gentle squeeze around the circle (page 13)
+- Ensure your caregivers have all of the information they need, collect health and permission forms - Close with a Friendship Circle, singing "Make New Friends" and passing a gentle squeeze around the circle (page 15)